"What you measure affects what you do." — Joseph Stiglitz

 There are several factors in deciding the order in which conferences are run.
 Doing them in a sequence, such as alphabetically, gives students lots of warning about who is up next, which can improve efficiency.
 On the other hand, running them in a random order requires everyone to be prepared from the start, which can create a sense of readiness in the class.

 Some conferences will be more problematic and take more time than others — there may be serious disagreements between you and a student that need to be resolved.
-You may choose to do the difficult conferences first so that you have time to do them justice.
+You may choose to do the difficult conferences first so that you have time to do them justice or come back to them if there isn’t a timely resolution.
 If possible, it may be preferable to have those conferences outside of class, both for the sake of efficiency and privacy.

 Be prepared.
 Have all your materials ready before the first conference begins.
 These may include your gradebook, whether physical or digital, the grading scales used for tests or other assessments, a calculator, and office supplies like a stapler, paper clips, and highlighter.
 Similarly, each student should be prepared to show up with all her materials, including her portfolio, with all non-digital materials organized and ready to lay out on the conference table, her journal, and any other evidence of learning she may have.